mokyen/okyensourcesoftware/dmi.md

 The baseline goal of software is code that *works*, but that's what I would call "functional code."

-The real measure isn't if software works when a feature is first completed or even sometimes at the first release.
+The real measure isn't if a piece of software works when a feature is first completed or even sometimes at the first release.
 Instead, the true test comes as that software has to change.

 Klaus Iglberger gave this definition:

 "High-quality software is easy to change, easy to extend, and easy to test."
 (Iglberger, 2022)

 I would also add 'readability' to this list.
-It could be argued that readability implied in the ability to change and extend, but I contend that other developers will also need to be able to read your code to understand it even if they are not modifying it in any way, such as when they use your API.
+It could be argued that readability is implied in the ability to change and extend, but I contend that other developers will also need to be able to read your code to understand it even if they are not modifying it in any way, such as when they use your API.

 Therefore, I propose that quality software is easy to *read, modify, extend, and test.*